 During this self-examination, leaders often find that their first shortcoming is not sharing enough information with their employees.
 Perhaps they unwittingly held back pertinent details that caused the production process to go less smoothly than it otherwise might have.
 While this would be a prime time for a reactive manager to blame the slowdown on his employees despite it being essentially his fault.
 Leaders instead approach their employees directly and say, “You know, I think there’s something that I failed to tell you.
 Maybe that’s why we didn’t get that particular project completed on time.”

-This approach will undoubtedly feel refreshing to team members that are used to reactive managers, who would normally just say, “I didn’t have to tell you—you should have known.”
+This approach will undoubtedly feel refreshing to team members who are used to reactive managers, who would normally just say, “I didn’t have to tell you—you should have known.”

 Reactive managers point fingers at everyone else; they want to be right and avoid admitting they made a mistake at all costs.
 Defensiveness and posturing promote fear—which is the opposite of building trust.